shifat1755/appifylabTask/README.md

 4. **Use Case Pattern**: Business logic encapsulated in use case classes
 5. **Denormalized Counts**: Like and comment counts stored on parent models to avoid expensive joins
 6. **Redis for Notifications**: Fast, ephemeral storage suitable for real-time notifications
-7. **WebSocket per Post**: Efficient broadcasting by organizing connections by post_id
-8. **Optional Authentication**: Some endpoints accept optional auth to support both authenticated and anonymous access patterns
+7. **Optional Authentication**: Some endpoints accept optional auth to support both authenticated and anonymous access patterns

 ## Future Enhancements